privacyguides/privacyguides.org/docs/vpn.en.md

     In 2021 an infrastructure audit [was announced](https://mullvad.net/en/blog/2021/1/20/no-pii-or-privacy-leaks-found-cure53s-infrastructure-audit/) and the [final audit report](https://cure53.de/pentest-report_mullvad_2021_v1.pdf) was made available on Cure53's website.
 Another report was commissioned [in June 2022](https://mullvad.net/en/blog/2022/6/22/vpn-server-audit-found-no-information-leakage-or-logging-of-customer-data/) and is available on [Assured's website](https://www.assured.se/publications/Assured_Mullvad_relay_server_audit_report_2022.pdf).

-??? check "Open-Source Clients"
+??? success "Open-Source Clients"

     Mullvad provides the source code for their desktop and mobile clients in their [GitHub organization](https://github.com/mullvad/mullvadvpn-app).

-??? check "Accepts Cash and Monero"
+??? success "Accepts Cash and Monero"

     Mullvad, in addition to accepting credit/debit cards and PayPal, accepts Bitcoin, Bitcoin Cash, **Monero** and **cash/local currency** as anonymous forms of payment.
 They also accept Swish and bank wire transfers.

-??? check "WireGuard Support"
+??? success "WireGuard Support"

     Mullvad supports the WireGuard® protocol.
 [WireGuard](https://www.wireguard.com) is a newer protocol that uses state-of-the-art [cryptography](https://www.wireguard.com/protocol/).
 Additionally, WireGuard aims to be simpler and more performant.

     Mullvad [recommends](https://mullvad.net/en/help/why-wireguard/) the use of WireGuard with their service.
 It is the default or only protocol on Mullvad's Android, iOS, macOS, and Linux apps, but on Windows you have to [manually enable](https://mullvad.net/en/help/how-turn-wireguard-mullvad-app/) WireGuard.
 Mullvad also offers a WireGuard configuration generator for use with the official WireGuard [apps](https://www.wireguard.com/install/).

-??? check "IPv6 Support"
+??? success "IPv6 Support"

     Mullvad supports the future of networking [IPv6](https://en.wikipedia.org/wiki/IPv6).
 Their network allows you to [access services hosted on IPv6](https://mullvad.net/en/blog/2014/9/15/ipv6-support/) as opposed to other providers who block IPv6 connections.

-??? check "Remote Port Forwarding"
+??? success "Remote Port Forwarding"

     Remote [port forwarding](https://en.wikipedia.org/wiki/Port_forwarding) is allowed for people who make one-time payments, but not allowed for accounts with a recurring/subscription-based payment method.
 This is to prevent Mullvad from being able to identify you based on your port usage and stored subscription information.
 See [Port forwarding with Mullvad VPN](https://mullvad.net/help/port-forwarding-and-mullvad/) for more information.

-??? check "Mobile Clients"
+??? success "Mobile Clients"

     Mullvad has published [App Store](https://apps.apple.com/app/mullvad-vpn/id1488466513) and [Google Play](https://play.google.com/store/apps/details?id=net.mullvad.mullvadvpn) clients, both supporting an easy-to-use interface as opposed to requiring you to manually configure your WireGuard connection.
 The Android client is also available on [GitHub](https://github.com/mullvad/mullvadvpn-app/releases).